Top 7 English-Speaking Real Estate Lawyers in Japan

 e) Regulatory compliance

-To ensure all property transactions will comply with local, prefectural, and national laws, real estate lawyers will ensure you are compliant, and can help with permits and approvals for construction or renovation.
+To ensure all property transactions will comply with local jurisdictions and prefectural and national laws, real estate attorneys will ensure you are compliant and can help with permits and approvals for construction or renovation.

 When do you need a real estate lawyer in Japan?